syncfusion-content/asp.netmvc-docs/aspnetmvc/Accordion/Getting-Started.md

 Accordion control by default is rendered in a regular rectangle.
 You can modify the regular rectangles with rounded corners by setting the ShowRoundedCorner property to true.

-> Note: ShowRoundedCorner property is false by default.
+N> ShowRoundedCorner property is false by default.

 {% highlight html %}